LeonardA-L/jumping-from-angular1-to-angular/markdowns/components.md

 * `selector` is the tag name
 * `templateUrl` is the same as in Angular1, you can also use inline `template`
-* `styleUrls`, that's the cool new feature as you can add a list of stylesheets to include.
+* `styleUrls`, this is the cool new feature as you can add a list of stylesheets to include.
 You can also use inline `styles`

 The class serves as a controller for your component.